Health Insurance for Gen Z

 Step 1: Research and Understand Your Needs (The "Why")

 Think about your current health status, lifestyle, and potential future needs.
 Do you have any pre-existing conditions?
-Do you prioritise mental health coverage?
+Do you prioritize mental health coverage?
 Are you looking for basic coverage or something more comprehensive?

-Know the Key Terms: Get acquainted with common health insurance terms:
+Key Terms: Familiarize yourself with common health insurance terms:

 The regular payment you make to keep the policy active.